-• As a general rule, do not leave the hotel grounds without letting your group know how to find you;

-- Always let one of the leaders of your group (faculty, club officer, etc.) know where you are going prior to leaving the area around the hotel (to visit local friends or relatives, etc.); - Never leave any hotel alone after dark, and always travel with at least one person that you know; - Always remove your name tag prior to leaving the hotel so as not to advertise yourself as a "tourist;" - Help other participants to be safe by encouraging them to not travel outside of the hotel alone; - Inform one of the leaders of your group immediately if you have a safety concern, or if any emergency situation occurs to you or another participant, regardless of the time.
+- As a general rule, do not leave the hotel grounds without letting your group know how to find you; - Always let one of the leaders of your group (faculty, club officer, etc.) know where you are going prior to leaving the area around the hotel (to visit local friends or relatives, etc.); - Never leave any hotel alone after dark, and always travel with at least one person that you know; - Always remove your name tag prior to leaving the hotel so as not to advertise yourself as a tourist; - Help other participants to be safe by encouraging them to not travel outside of the hotel alone; - Inform one of the leaders of your group immediately if you have a safety concern, or if any emergency situation occurs to you or another participant, regardless of the time.
 Remember that safety should always be more important than avoiding minor embarrassment to you or another person.

 AMUN encourages all Faculty Advisors and other group leaders to take time before the Conference to reinforce these and any other relevant safety instructions based on the rules of your schools.
+In case of an emergency hotel security may be reached by dialing 0 on any hotel phone and requesting the security office.
 Also, please feel free to contact the AMUN Secretariat at any time during the Conference, day or night, if any emergency event occurs in which we can be of assistance.